 SNAP currently includes support the CONTAIN, COBRA, FRAPCON-3, MELCOR, PARCS, RADTRAD, RELAP5 and TRACE analysis codes.
 Each code is supported by a separate plug-in.
-The list of currently installed plug-ins can be found in the Chapter 2, The Model Editor About dialog by pressing the Plugins button.

 The SNAP Application Suite

 The SNAP application suite includes the Model Editor, JobStatus and the Configuration Tool client applications as well as the Calculation Server.
 In this context, a client application is one that typically is run on the local machine and provides a graphical user interface.
 A server application is one that runs in the background or on a different computer to provide job processing or access to data.